About Equine Centred®

 After graduating University, I then went on to train as a Counsellor, Psychotherapist and Equine Therapist, did a Diploma in Applied Equine Behaviour to instructor level to teach ground work skills and qualified as an Equine Behaviourist having completed the Natural Animal Centre Equine Behaviour Qualification.
 I have a passion for learning and education, and over the years have carried on learning about different approaches to horsemanship, including natural horsemanship and most recently positive reinforcement and clicker training.

-Alongside my training, I have been working for IFEAL Qualifications Ltd (2010 - present), who provide qualifications in Equine Facilitated Human Development, and I am currently Programme Director.
-I also work for the Dare to Live Trust charity (2015 - present) as an equine facilitator working with military veterans and run a private practice, Integrated Psychotherapeutic Solutions (2015 - present) in addition to Equine Centred.
+Alongside my training, I have worked for IFEEL Qualifications Ltd (2010 - present) who provide qualifications in Equine Facilitated Human Development and Psychotraumatology and I am currently Programme Director and I also work for the Dare to Live Trust charity (2015 - present) as an equine facilitator working with military veterans.
+I run a human counselling private practice, Integrated Psychotherapeutic Solutions (2015 - present) in addition to Equine Centred which I founded 2015.
 Previously I have volunteered as an addictions counsellor, intake assessor and group facilitator with Catalyst, a Surrey based addictions charity (2014 - 2017).